 Rebecca Evans MS, Minister for Finance and Local Government

-Since 2013-14, the Welsh Government has continued to protect vulnerable and low‑income households across Wales by maintaining full entitlements to support with their council tax bills under our Council Tax Reduction Scheme (CTRS).
+Since 2013-14, the Welsh Government has protected vulnerable and low‑income households across Wales by maintaining full entitlements to support with their council tax bills under our Council Tax Reduction Scheme (CTRS).

 We have continued to support the scheme with the provision of £244m in the annual local government settlement.
 The tailored nature of our national scheme means that this support is targeted towards those who need it most.

-In 2020-21, this meant that over 283,000 vulnerable and low-income households – around one in five households – benefited from a reduction in their council tax.
-Of these, approximately 226,000 paid no council tax at all.
+In 2021-22, this meant that more than 268,000 vulnerable and low-income households – around one in five households – benefited from a reduction in their council tax.
+Of these, almost 214,000 households paid no council tax at all.

-As always, and particularly in the current uncertain and challenging circumstances, I would encourage everyone to check our website to see whether they are entitled for help with their council tax bill under our reduction scheme or one of the other discounts available.
+As always, and particularly in the current uncertain and challenging circumstances, I would encourage everyone to check our website to see whether they are entitled for help with their council tax bill under our reduction scheme or through one of the range of discounts and exemptions available.

-I am grateful for the continued assistance of local authorities in delivering CTRS and in helping to ensure that this important financial support reaches eligible households.
-I remain committed to ensuring further action is taken to mitigate the consequences for people affected by the UK Government’s welfare reforms.
+I am grateful for the continued assistance of local authorities in delivering the CTRS in Wales and in helping to ensure that this important financial support reaches eligible households.
+I remain committed to ensuring that, where our budgets allow, action is taken to mitigate the effects of the cost-of-living crisis we are living through.